 However, if for depreciation beyond five years, a two wheeler’s IDV is determined on the basis of its serviceable condition and the state of its body parts.
 For various components of different materials, the IDV is adjusted accordingly and an overall average determines the two wheeler’s IDV.
 The IDV for a two wheeler older than 5 years and an obsolete manufacturer's model of a two wheeler may be determined by mutual agreement between the insurer and the insured.
 Some companies have a practice of referring to surveyors for arriving at IDV, which leads to additional cost borne by the insured.

-The Importance of IDV
+Importance of IDV

-As IDV is the amount that the policy holder is compensated in case the two wheeler suffers damages beyond repairs or if it is stolen, it's extremely important to settle on a rational value.
+As IDV is the amount that the two wheeler insurance policy holder is compensated in case the two wheeler suffers damages beyond repairs or if it is stolen, it's extremely important to settle on a rational value.
 Ideally, it should be close to the market value of your two wheeler so that in situations of theft or damages, you get compensated accordingly.
 Insurers may offer to reduce IDV by about 5% to 10% which could be chosen by customer.

 IDV and Two Wheeler Insurance Premium